fpiped/manifest-mux/README.md

 produce a file with a short missing section.
 Use `--strict-fragments` when a complete archive matters more than completing the download.

+Before delivering the final file, the application uses `ffprobe` to verify that the container contains both a video and an audio stream.
+Disable this only when needed with `--no-validate-output`.

 ## Installation

 ```bash